 Flood Risk Management

-Flood Risk Assessments are a key requirement for planning approval for a wide range of developments.
-Often forming a key part of our drainage strategies, WCI provides detailed strategic and site-specific Flood Risk Assessments for all sizes of development.
+Flood Risk Assessments are a key requirement for planning approval for a wide range of developments, often forming a key part of drainage strategies.

-As an integral part of early stage drainage design, our Flood Risk Assessments aim to identify the risk of flooding to a proposed development and its surroundings, while working with all members of the design team to identify options for amending the design or mitigating the flood risk.
+As an integral part of our early stage drainage design process, a Flood Risk Assessment (FRA) aims to identify the risk of flooding to a proposed development and its surroundings, from all sources of flooding while working with all stakeholders to identify options for amending the design or mitigating the flood risk.

 In England, the National Planning Policy Framework requires you to complete a Flood Risk Assessment if: